yxh9876/Xuhang94470/README.md

 [Assignment: Visualizing government debt](https://yxh9876.github.io/Xuhang94470/dataviz2)

 ## Assignment 3 & 4
+This is an assignment where I did a critique of a data visualization from online resource and redesigned it.

 [Assignment 3 & 4](https://yxh9876.github.io/Xuhang94470/assignment3&4)

 ## Final Project
+This is my final project that tells the story of how the US-China trade war is actually hurting the US and peolpe especially senators should take actions to mitigate the harm.

 [Part 1](https://yxh9876.github.io/Xuhang94470/final_project_part1)

 [Part 2](https://yxh9876.github.io/Xuhang94470/final_project_part2)